heavyai/heavydb/docs/source/execution/optimizer.rst

                       be referenced directly by the projection.
 ===================   ==============================================================

-OmniSciDB Specific Query Optimization
+HeavyDB Specific Query Optimization
 =====================================

-Once all node objects have been built, the OmniSciDB relational algebra tree passes through several optimization phases.
+Once all node objects have been built, the HeavyDB relational algebra tree passes through several optimization phases.
 Each optimization is described below.

 Mark Noops
 ----------